 Female body length is 6 - 8 mm, and males are 4 mm.

-The red patch above the spinnarets (see the photograph below) is the diagnostic to identify this spider.
+The red patch above the spinnarets (see the photograph above) is the diagnostic to identify this spider.

 The size of the web is small, just a few cm wide, and it is messy and disorganised compared to others in this family.

 Adults mature in summer and autumn.
 And are most commonly seen May - September.
-The female, right and below was already wrapping up a small prey item - a fly I think - when the unfortunate butterfly blundered into her web.
+The female, above was already wrapping up a small prey item - a fly I think - when the unfortunate butterfly blundered into her web.